 The migration patterns and pathways for North America’s wildlife have been disrupted in most places by development and human interaction.
-While recognizing that our national and state parks and forests must be maintained as core islands of refuge for wildlife (and people), we now know that no matter how successful we may be in these efforts, they’re not enough.
+While recognizing that our national and state parks and forests must be maintained as core islands of refuge, we now know that no matter how successful we may be in these efforts, they’re not enough.
 As a result, the natural evolution for wildlife conservation over the last several decades has been toward recognition that individual species and populations of wildlife can only be protected in the long term by preservation of entire ranges of migrations.

 The Wildlands Network™, a coalition of preservation groups, advocates a comprehensive vision, one encompassing all of North America (wildlandsnetwork.org).
 Michael Soulé, a co-founder of the Network, and Reed Noss used the term “rewilding” (a term coined by environmental activist Dave Foreman) for the effort to restore “big wilderness” in their 1998 Wild Earth article “Rewilding and Biodiversity: Complementary Goals for Continental Conservation.”
 The Wildlands Network proposes rewilding of four primary “wildways”: